aGotelli/EROLA_first_assignment_AG/README.md

 * Andrea Gotelli

 This file aim to explain how to move inside this project.
-It should be read before starting to look around, it can give some insight on the elements and structure of the code.
+It should be read before starting to look at either the code and its documentation.
+It can give some insight on the elements and structure of the code, and what to expect in the documentation.

 ## <a name="SS-Index"></a>Index